pkk68/pps/README.md

 Lưu ý: Cần cho phép ứng dụng được phép chạy trong Powershell

-_Note: Run as Administrator in Powershell if any._
+_Note: Run as Administrator in Powershell if any then issue command 'Set-ExecutionPolicy unrestricted' to grant the access._

 Figure 1:
-Execution Policy Change
-The execution policy helps protect you from scripts that you do not trust.
+Execution Policy Change via command _Set-ExecutionPolicy unrestricted_ The execution policy helps protect you from scripts that you do not trust.
 Changing the execution policy might expose you to the security risks described in the about_Execution_Policies help topic at http://go.microsoft.com/fwlink/?LinkID=135170.
 Do you want to change the execution policy?